Blogs in the LMS

 - Click on the duplicated Discussion

-Canvas Discussions guides can be found in our staff guides for Canvas.
+LMS Discussions guides can be found in our staff guides for the LMS.

-A Discussion that allows access to a specific Section of students within Canvas only
+A Discussion that allows access to a specific Section of students within the LMS only

 If you have setup Sections in your subject, you can allocate a Discussion to just that Section of students.
 When creating a Discussion, in the Post To box, select one or more of the Sections you want to allow to have access to the discussion.

-The Discussion will be listed under subject navigation: Discussion, under Assignments (if ‘Marks’ have been assigned to the discussion), as well as within any Module it has been added to.
+The Discussion will be listed under subject navigation: Discussion, under Assignments (if ‘Grades’ have been assigned to the discussion), as well as within any Module it has been added to.

 On the Discussions page, the Discussion will state how many Sections can view the Discussion, and if you click on this, you will see the names of the Sections.

-Canvas Discussions guides can be found in our staff guides for Canvas.
+LMS Discussions guides can be found in our staff guides for the LMS.

 A Discussion that allows access to a specific Group of students (and is accessed through their Group home page)

-To create a Discussion for a specific Group within Canvas, the Group Set and Groups need to be created first.
-Creating Groups within Canvas automatically gives the students within that group a set of tools for collaboration, including Discussions.
+To create a Discussion for a specific Group within the LMS, the Group Set and Groups need to be created first.
+Creating Groups within the LMS automatically gives the students within that group a set of tools for collaboration, including Discussions.

 To set up Groups in your subject: